Hurricane Prep

 Local and Statewide Alerts

-- Evacuation Zones vs. Flood Zones - though they are often mistaken for each other, Flood Zones and Evacuation Zones are two very different things that measure very different conditions.
+Though they are often mistaken for each other, Flood Zones and Evacuation Zones are two very different things that measure very different conditions.
 So what's the difference?
 And when do you use them?
-Click here to find out today.

 Emergency Contact Information via City of Tampa